Fort Drum Marsh Conservation Area

 This area contains a mosaic of wetland and upland communities.
 The marsh area represents the southernmost reach of the St. Johns River’s headwaters.
-The area was acquired as part of the Upper St. Johns River Basin Project, undertaken jointly by the District and the U.S. Army Corps of Engineers.
+The area was acquired as part of the Upper St. Johns River Basin Project, undertaken jointly by the district and the U.S. Army Corps of Engineers.
 The diversity of plant communities has been shaped by both people and nature.
 Natural communities include dry prairie, pine flatwoods, hardwood swamp and freshwater marsh.

+Please respect Florida’s wildlife and use caution while visiting district lands.
+These are wild animals.
+For your safety, do not approach or feed any wild animal.
 The diverse habitats support Florida sandhill cranes, wood storks, caracara, bald eagles, deer, turkey and a large population of feral hogs.

 - Activities include hiking, picnicking, horseback riding, fishing, bicycling, primitive camping at designated sites, wildlife viewing, canoeing, environmental education and seasonal hunting. more info